-Having identified the important role protein plays in an athlete's diet another paper looks at how to choose the best!
-From an exhaustive survey, sources of proteins are considered, and animal sources have much in their favour although the study does not discount vegetable sources, except in the area of maintaining lean body mass.
+Having identified the important role protein plays in an athlete's diet, another paper looks at how to choose the best!
+From an exhaustive survey, sources of proteins are considered, and animal sources have much in their favour.
+However, the study does not discount vegetable sources, except in the area of maintaining lean body mass.
 Positive health data does exist surrounding, for example, the consumption of soy protein.
-For athlete supplementation casein best supports prolonged protein synthesis but whey protein is better initially when it may be most needed for rapid recovery and repair.
+For athlete supplementation casein best supports prolonged protein synthesis, but whey protein is better initially when it may be most needed for rapid recovery and repair.
 The author concludes that there is insufficient research data in this field to make too many strong arguments.

-Essential nutrients can be derived from various components of a healthy and balanced diet and so it is interesting to review a paper that looked at the effect of vegetarian diets on performance in strength sports.
-Among the conclusions the author derived from his review were:
+Essential nutrients can be derived from various components of a healthy and balanced diet.
+So it is interesting to review a paper that looked at the effect of vegetarian diets on performance in strength sports.
+Among the conclusions, the author derived from his review were:

 A paper that looked specifically at an intensive sprint-cycling training regime and the effects of creatine has reported improvements by as much as 6% in total work done in a series of 6s maximal bike sprints within an 80-minute window.
-Creatine was administered after the initial control measures for a period of 5 days in 20g / day doses.
+Creatine was administered after the initial control measures for five days in 20g / day doses.
 Increases in muscle concentrations were reported to be by as much as 48.9%.

 Another substance has appeared as a possible ergogenic aid in the shape of b-hydroxy-b-methylbutyrate (HMB) a metabolite of one of the essential amino acids leucine.
 The author is less than convinced of its value, especially in previously trained individuals.